tersesystems/blindsight/docs/src/main/paradox/usage/slf4j.md

 ## Markers

-You can pass in something that is not a marker, and provided you have a @scaladoc[ToMarkers](com.tersesystems.blindsight.ToMarkers) in implicit scope, you can get it auto-converted.
+You can pass in something that is not a marker, and provided you have a @scaladoc[ToMarkers](com.tersesystems.blindsight.ToMarkers) in implicit scope, you can get it auto-converted through type annotation.
+The various logging statement will only take a `Markers`.

 ```scala
 val marker: Markers = MarkerFactory.getDetachedMarker("SOME_MARKER")